-Curiosity discovered an ancient habitable environment near its landing site in a place called Yellowknife Bay.
-The rocks in Yellowknife Bay are made up of very fine grained sediments, indicating that they were deposited in a tranquil lake environment.
-Data from CheMin helped scientists identify minerals that formed in fresh water under near-neutral conditions.
+Curiosity discovered an ancient habitable environment east of its landing site in a place called Yellowknife Bay.
+The rocks in Yellowknife Bay are made up of very fine-grained mudstone sediments, indicating that they were deposited in a tranquil lake environment.
+Data from the Chemistry and Mineralogy (CheMin) instrument helped scientists identify minerals that formed in fresh water under near-neutral conditions.

-Data returned from SAM, the Alpha Particle X-ray Spectrometer (APXS), and the Chemistry and Camera (ChemCam) showed the presence of the chemical building blocks for life: C, H, N, O, P, and S. If life was present on Mars over 3.5 billion years ago, it could have thrived in Yellowknife Bay.
+Data returned from the Sample Analysis at Mars (SAM), Alpha Particle X-ray Spectrometer (APXS), and Chemistry and Camera (ChemCam) instruments showed the presence of the chemical building blocks for life: C, H, N, O, P, and S. If life was present on Mars over 3.5 billion years ago, it could have thrived in Yellowknife Bay.

-Curiosity landed on the flat plains of Gale Crater because it would not be safe for the rover to land on the steep slopes of Mount Sharp.
+Curiosity landed on Aeolis Palus (the flat plains of Gale Crater) to avoid landing on the hazardous steep slopes of Mount Sharp.
 For the first two years of the mission, Curiosity studied the rocks and soils on the plains as the rover drove toward Mount Sharp.
-Curiosity arrived at the base of Mount Sharp on September 2014 and studied the rocks in a location called the Pahrump Hills.
+Curiosity arrived at the base of Mount Sharp in September 2014 and studied the rocks in a location called the Pahrump Hills.

 These rocks are made up of fine-grained sediments with thin mm-scale laminations, suggesting these sediments were deposited in a lake environment.
-The discovery of lake sediments at Yellowknife Bay and the Pahrump Hills indicates that lake environments were persistent in ancient Gale Crater.
-Unlike the rocks in Yellowknife Bay, the rocks of the Pahrump Hills contain some minerals that are characteristic of acidic environments, including an iron-sulfate mineral called jarosite.
+The discovery of lake sediments at Yellowknife Bay and the Pahrump Hills indicates that lake environments were persistent in ~3.5 billion-year-old Gale Crater sediments.
+Unlike the rocks in Yellowknife Bay, the rocks of the Pahrump Hills contain some minerals that are characteristic of acidic environments, including jarosite, an iron-sulfate mineral.

-ARES scientists Doug Ming and Dick Morris have studied these minerals extensively on The Big Island of Hawaii and Rio Tinto, Spain.
+ARES scientists Doug Ming and Dick Morris have studied these minerals extensively on Hawaii Island (The Big Island of Hawaii) and Rio Tinto, Spain.
 The discovery of jarosite in the Pahrump Hills may indicate that acidic, iron- and sulfate-bearing fluids moved through these sediments after they had been deposited.

 In Buckskin, CheMin discovered a mineral that had never before been detected on Mars: tridymite.
 Tridymite is a SiO2 polymorph that forms under low pressure and high temperature (>800 °C).
 It is rare on Earth and is generally found in rhyolitic tuff deposits, where explosive, silicic volcanic eruptions deposited tons of hot ash.